xqzr2000/Mario_Ops/README.md

 # Mario_Ops

-*Architecture by Tom, implementation accelerated with Vibe Coding.*
+*Architecture by Russell, implementation accelerated with Vibe Coding.*

 A containerized, cloud-native MLOps pipeline that trains a Double DQN agent to play **Super Mario Bros.**.